awsdocs/amazon-rekognition-developer-guide/doc_source/procedure-moderate-images.md

-# Detecting Unsafe Images<a name="procedure-moderate-images"></a>
+# Detecting inappropriate images<a name="procedure-moderate-images"></a>

-You can use the [DetectModerationLabels](API_DetectModerationLabels.md) operation to determine if an image contains unsafe content\.
+You can use the [DetectModerationLabels](API_DetectModerationLabels.md) operation to determine if an image contains inappropriate or offensive content\.

-## Detecting Unsafe Content in an Image<a name="moderate-images-sdk"></a>
+## Detecting inappropriate content in an image<a name="moderate-images-sdk"></a>

 The image must be in either a \.jpg or a \.png format\.
 You can provide the input image as an image byte array \(base64\-encoded image bytes\), or specify an Amazon S3 object\.
 In these procedures, you upload an image \(\.jpg or \.png\) to your S3 bucket\.

-To run these procedures, you need to have the AWS CLI and AWS SDK for Java installed\.
-For more information, see [Getting Started with Amazon Rekognition](getting-started.md)\.
+To run these procedures, you need to have the AWS CLI or the appropriate AWS SDK installed\.
+For more information, see [Getting started with Amazon Rekognition](getting-started.md)\.
 The AWS account you use must have access permissions to the Amazon Rekognition API\.
 For more information, see [Actions Defined by Amazon Rekognition](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonrekognition.html#amazonrekognition-actions-as-permissions)\.

 ## <a name="to-detect-moderation-labels-in-an-image"></a>